Developing the annual school budget proposal is a year-round process that involves the Mayfield Board of Education and district and school leaders.

-This year’s school budget vote and board of education election will take place on June 9, 2020, exclusively by absentee ballot due to the COVID-19 public health crisis.
+The 2020-21 school budget vote and board of education election took place on June 9, 2020, exclusively by absentee ballot because of the COVID-19 public health crisis.

 New Elementary School Counselor

-Mayfield is hiring a new school counselor at the Elementary School.
+Mayfield has hired a new school counselor at the Elementary School.
 The state requires every school to have a comprehensive developmental school counseling/guidance program for all students in grades K-12.
 Mayfield currently only has counselors at the Jr./Sr. High School.
 We’re excited for the new opportunities that elementary students will have with access to a full time counselor.

-Education is changing, and our administrative team is looking for ways to adapt to the changes in a way that is best for the students, teachers and parents.
-We will make decisions this summer and fall to determine the best way to make this investment.
+Education is changing, and the Mayfield administrative team is looking for ways to adapt to the changes in a way that is best for the students, teachers and parents.
+The district will make decisions this summer and fall to determine the best way to make this investment.